dushimsam/GSoC-22/README.md

 **ii.
 GET DELETABLE GROUPS**

 I created the end point to return the list of the groups that can be deleted to the calling client.
-Some groups at fossology are there by default and cannot be deleted.
-On the delete-group page from the UI needed to know which groups to be listed down which are the ones that are possible to be removed.
+Some groups at FOSSology are there by default and cannot be deleted.
+The delete-group page from the UI needed to know which groups to be listed down which should be the ones that are possible to be removed.

 ![image](https://user-images.githubusercontent.com/66276301/188794792-a8d47911-022b-4021-9086-982bd6b7b434.png)